danass/Remove-Facebook-Friends-Script/README.md

 # remove-fb-friends
-This repos aims at mass removing all your friends from facebook.
+This code help you to mass remove all your friends from facebook automatically.

 From your web browser you will need the console to execute the following code.